 Mini Nankhatai makes a wonderful edible gift.
 I always make some cakes, brownies, or cookies when I visit my SILs.
 My nephew and nieces enjoy my baked dishes and look forward to them.
 Every year during the Sankranthi holidays, we make a trip to my Hubby dear's hometown and it was the same this year as well.

 I was planning on making some Tea Cakes, then decided that I might as well bake something for the Kids Delight themed on Mini Baked Dishes.
-I was really clueless on what to bake.
-Then decided I will bake these Nankhatais as I was wanting to bake a long time now.
+I was really clueless about what to bake.
+Then decided I will bake these Nankhatais as I was wanting to bake for a long time now.
 I already have a couple of versions of Nankhatais and you may ask why another one.
-Well, even a slight difference seem to make a load of difference and I so loved these when my SIL got for us.
+Well, even a slight difference seems to make a load of difference and I so loved these when my SIL got them for us.

 She baked this for us when they visited last year.
 I pinged her for the recipe and she shared it with me.
 In fact, I said why I couldn't find it on her blog.
 She has two recipes written down and wasn't very sure which ones she used.
 However, I remember those were so melt in the mouth kids.
 I had practically finished the whole box.

 Step by Step Pictures for baking Mini Nankhatai

 - 1 cup All Purpose Flour / Maida

 - 1 cup Sugar

 - 1 cup Ghee